-Why do I need these injections?
+Why do I need this injection?

-The injection will help us to diagnose where the problem is.
+The injection will help us diagnose which structures are causing your symptoms.

-- By injecting a local anaesthetic around the nerve that supplies the joint, this temporarily numbs the structures around the joint.
-It is useful to know whether you then notice any change in your symptoms in your neck, head or your arm while the anaesthetic is working for the first 6 hours after the injection. - While the local anaesthetic is active you may notice some temporary numbness and/or weakness in the arm.
+- Placing a local anaesthetic around your joint and nerve, temporarily numbs it.
+It is useful to know whether you then notice any change in your symptoms in your back, buttock or your leg while the anaesthetic is working for the first 6 hours after the injection. - While the local anaesthetic is active, you may notice some temporary numbness and/or weakness in your leg.